schmouk/PyRandLib/README.md

 TestU01 while m = 2^32.

 Results are nevertheless considered to be poor as stated in the  evaluation done  by  Pierre  L'Ecuyer  and  Richard  Simard.
-Therefore, it is not recommend- ed to use such pseudo-random  numbers  generators  for  serious  simulation applications.
+Therefore,  it  is  not recommended  to  use  such pseudo-random  numbers  generators  for  serious
+simulation applications.

 See FastRand63 for a 2^63 (i.e. about 9.2e+18) period LC-Generator with low
 computation time and 'better' randomness characteristics.